CDC mask guidance met with hostility by leading Republicans

 Many Republican leaders, however, are blocking preventative measures, potentially making it harder to tame virus outbreaks in conservative communities.

 At least 18 Republican-led states have moved to prohibit vaccine passports or to ban public entities from requiring proof of vaccination.
-And some, including Alabama and Arizona, have prohibited schools from requiring any student or teacher to wear a mask or be vaccinated.
+And some have prohibited schools from requiring any student or teacher to wear a mask or be vaccinated.

 In its announcement, the CDC cited troubling new — thus far unpublished — research that found that fully vaccinated people can spread the delta variant just like the unvaccinated, putting those who haven’t received the shots or who have compromised immune systems at heightened risk.
 The CDC also recommended that all teachers, staff and students wear masks inside school buildings, regardless of vaccination status.

-Note: This story has been corrected to delete an erroneous reference to Alabama having prohibited schools from requiring masks.
-The state is allowing local school districts to make that decision.